 Make a sail plan even for short boat trips.
 You can give it to someone you trust and tell that person to contact the Rescue Coordination Centre if you aren’t back within the appropriate timeframe.

 Legal Consultant for Boating Accidents in Ontario

-If you are in need of legal counsel regarding a boating accident, or have questions about liability after a boating injury, contact Preszler Law in Ontario for a free legal consultation.
+If you are in need of legal counsel regarding a boating accident, or have questions about liability after a boating injury, contact Preszler Injury Lawyers in Ontario for a free legal consultation.
 Call 1-800-JUSTICE® or contact us online.